Getting Started with CSP Kit

 const app = express();

-// Generate CSP once at startup
+// Generate CSP once at startup (for better performance)

-const cspResult = generateCSP([
+const cspResult = generateCSP({

 // Apply CSP to all routes